Introduction to Raman Spectroscopy

 Raman Spectroscopy on the basis of Quantum Theory

-According to quantum theory, Raman Spectra may be regarded as a collision between the molecules of reactants and that of photons of radiations.
+According to quantum theory, Raman Spectra may be regarded as a collision between the molecules of reactants and the photons of radiations.
 The collisions are of the following types,

 In this collision, when the photons collide with molecules, there is neither gain nor loss of energy.